shoaibkhan17/JumpIN/readme.txt

 User Manual (For milestone 1):

 -Basic Information
---Currently five levels are developed.
+--Currently 8 levels are developed.
 --The goal of the game is to place all the rabbits inside holes.
 --The game can be played as a text-based game only, or with the GUI --Rabbits can jump over objects, including mushrooms, foxes and other rabbits